Adamm00/IPSet_ASUS/README.md

 The installer prompts for the USB partition, swap size, traffic direction, logging, malware list schedule, and Skynet update schedule.
 Installation stops if the required WebUI file cannot be downloaded.

+Reinstalling onto another partition copies saved policy, feed selections, history and recovery archives.
+The original Skynet directory is retained for recovery; remove it manually only after confirming the new installation works.
+Allow enough space on the destination for the copied data.

 ## Usage

 Run `firewall` to open the interactive menu: